-NUR 1115 Nursing Foundations Practice

-This course, the first of a series of four courses, introduces students to knowledge, processes and skills needed to plan and give nursing care to patients.
-The concepts on which the nursing curriculum is developed are introduced and will be integrated throughout successive courses.
-These include stress-adaptations, basic needs, nursing process, growth and development, communication, history and trends, pharmacology, management, and legal and ethical issues.
+NUR 1115 Nursing Foundations Practice This course, the first of a series of four courses, introduces students to introduced and will be integrated throughout successive courses.
+These For students who wish to continue studying an instrument on which they include stress-adaptations, basic needs, nursing process, growth and development, communication, history and trends, pharmacology, management, and legal and ethical issues.
 Course content focuses on basic human needs for elimination, circulation, oxygen, temperature control, comfort, sleep, stimulation, activity-exercise, salt-water balance, and biological safety.
 Alterations in basic needs are included.
 Successful completion of NUR 1115, NUR 1118, and NUR 121 are necessary in order to move to the next semester.
-(Prerequisites: Admission to the Nursing Program [see College Catalog]; BIOL 2010.)
+(Prerequisites: Admission to the Nursing Program [see College Catalog]: BIOL 2010.)
 (Corequisites: NUR 1118, NUR 121, BIOL 2020 and PSYC 1030.)
 5 hrs. lecture per week.
 (NT)